chenlei-leng/chenlei-leng.github.io/_pages/teaching.md

 ### 🧭 Teaching Philosophy

-I emphasize **active learning** through hands-on exercises and real-world data, fostering critical thinking in an inclusive and supportive environment.
+I emphasize **active, hands-on learning** with real-world data, fostering critical thinking in an inclusive and supportive environment.

 ---